First day? Welcome!

 What career-related opportunities does your school offer to undergraduate gaming students?

-For the most recent graduating class, what percentage of graduates has worked on a game that has shipped?
+For the most recent graduating class, what percentage of graduates have worked on a game that has shipped?

-What percentage of graduates has taken a job in some aspect of game development at the time of or before graduating?
+What percentage of graduates have taken a job in some aspect of game development at the time of or before graduating?
 What was their salary?